HarryMWinters/fastapi-oidc/docs/index.rst

 .. code-block:: bash

-   pip install fastapi-oidc
+   poetry add fastapi-oidc

-Or, if you you're feeling hip...
+Or, for the old-timers:

 .. code-block:: bash

-   poetry add fastapi-oidc
+   pip install fastapi-oidc

 Example
 -------